skmonir/mango/README.md

 16. `mango version`: shows the current mango version
 17. `mango help`: shows help docs

+> **_NOTE:_**  The source and testcase filenames are CASE SENSITIVE in Mac and Linux.
+The filenames are parsed from Codeforces problem name labels(such as A, B, F1, F2 etc.).
+So BE CAREFULL when using the problem ID in commands, it should be as same as the filename.

 # Configure `mango` with Sublime Text [for Sublime Text users only]
 Apart from running our program in command prompt in windows, we can also directly test our program from Sublime Text through the custom build system.
 To configure the sublime build system in Windows, please follow the instructions below..